Table of Contents

-The membrane, which covers the surface of a cell and other internal cellular organelles are termed the membrane.
+The outer covering, which covers the surface of a cell is termed the membrane.

 What is Plasma Membrane?